-Gran Prix Doubles: Doubles tournaments with the same eligibility requirements as the Gran Prix singles tournaments.
+Gran Prix Doubles: Doubles; same eligibility requirements as the Gran Prix singles tournaments.
 Mixed doubles divisions are also offered.
-Doubles wins offer 3 points per main draw match won and 1 points per consolation match won.
+Doubles wins earn 3 points per main draw match won and 1 points per consolation match won.

-Pass the Racquet: Alternate doubles in which two players on each team must alternate who hits each shot by sharing one racquet and handing it off between each shot.
-Adds an extra element of action to doubles tennis.
-2 points per main draw match won.
+Pass the Racquet: Relay doubles in which two players on a team must alternate who hits each shot by sharing one racquet and handing it off between shots.
+Adds an extra element of action to tennis.

 Age divisions for all SA Junior Tennis tournaments this season are based on the age a player will be on the future date of September 1, 2015